Their On-and-Off Patterns of Coming Close and Backing Away

 While making up brings the intense feelings back, as soon as things become settled again, they may fear it means the love is dying.
 Thus, their fear of rejection gets triggered again.
 They need, in such situations, to understand that there are phases in a relationship, and that just because an infatuation phase wears off, this doesn’t mean they will be abandoned or are not loved anymore.
 The most dangerous types of partners for the fear-based Seductive Withholder are narcissistic Seductive Withholders, Romance Addicts or individuals who are too emotionally distant.
 Their doubts and intuitions in such relationships can get the best of them and sometimes are founded.

-In the first case, the Seductive Withholder is usually hot and cold due to exasperation.
-Many are with partners who are emotionally unavailable or who are not seen as good enough or doing enough on some level.
-This may leave the Seductive Withholder always trying to “fix” them through “if you love/miss/want me enough you will change” type thinking.
-They can then feel frustrated if they have been expecting change but it doesn’t happen, or if the partner does not do what they want.
+Fixer-uppers can feel very frustrated if they have been expecting change but it doesn’t happen, or if the partner does not do what they want.
 Thus, such Seductive Withholders may withhold sex or initiate a break up as a means to punish or manipulate their partners; usually out of frustration and unhappiness.
 When the frustration passes, they are back to wanting affection and/or a relationship again.
-This pattern might repeat whenever the Seductive Withholder feels frustrated or unhappy.
-They would do best to focus on either accepting their partner as they are or deciding to leave.
-This is because their tactics rarely get them what they want and do not resolve the inner sense of unhappiness they feel with their partner and relationship—whether their partner ends up making changes or not.
+This pattern might repeat whenever the fixer-upper feels frustrated or unhappy.
+They would do best to focus on either accepting their partner as they are or deciding to leave and find someone who they don’t have to fix.
+However doing so triggers fear of attracting someone on their level or ven superior who could potentially find them not good enough, and the pain of that would be intolerable.
+Unfortunately, heir tactics rarely get them what they want and do not resolve the inner sense of unhappiness they feel with their partner and relationship—whether their partner ends up making changes or not.
+Even if they did get what they want, it might create insecurity as the power dynamic in the relationship would change.
+Sometimes you will see real break ups at this point as the fixer-upper succeeded in their fix-up attempts and needs to attract a new love interest to start the process over (to maintain superiority in the relationship).
+They don’t really want to respect their love interests but want to be respected by them.
+Trouble is, that often times their behavior results in a love-hate situation where both parties love and hate one another.
+After all, no one likes to be constantly fixed and sometimes the fixer-upper is seen as too nit-picky, complaining, or even unbalanced.

-The second form of Fixer-Upper– the Abused Fixer-Upper–attempts to fix more serious issues in their partner out of a faulty belief that if their partner truly loves them enough, then certain abusive patterns in their partner will change.
+The second form of fixer-upper is the abused fixer-upper.
+The Abused Fixer-Upper–attempts to fix more serious issues in their partner out of a faulty belief that if their partner truly loves them enough, then certain abusive patterns in their partner will change.
 Such patterns may include:

 - physical or emotional abuse